deivisutp/instagram-clone-backend/README.md

 - bcryptjs - To encrypt the sensive information;
 - Amazon S3 - To store our files and photos;

-Frontend and Backend are hosted on Heroku: https://regional-photogram-front.herokuapp.com/
+Frontend and Backend are hosted on Heroku and you can use the app: https://regional-photogram-front.herokuapp.com/

 --